s-manguy/s-manguy/README.md

 ### 👀 What am I interested in?
 * learning foreign languages with duolingo,
-* reading books, watching series,
+* reading novels in French and foreign languages, watching series,
 * walking,
-* drawing, taking photos, visiting exhibitions,
+* drawing (urban sketching), taking photos, visiting exhibitions,
-* visiting friends, singing with friends...
+* visiting friends, singing with them...

 ### 💬 What are my soft skills ?
 * adaptability & agility